kyma-project/busola/README.md

 ## Troubleshooting

-> **TIP:** To solve most of the problems with the Busola development, clear the browser cache or do a hard refresh of the website.
+> **TIP:** To solve most of the problems with Busola development, clear the browser cache or do a hard refresh of the website.

 ### CI fails on PRs related to staging dependencies